Celo L2 Specification

 • CIP-42

-State Changes During the Migration
+State Changes during the Migration

 The migration is the process of converting the Celo L1 chain into an L2 based on Ethereum.
 This migration involves different steps and requires the blockchain to shortly pause block production.